 You can’t just take it for granted that tyres on your truck will take the weight of your demountable, especially so with Double Cab base cars.
 It’s crucial you check that they are rated correctly and have the correct pressure for the load you are carrying.

-If you are below the manufacturers GVW that’s a good start but it’s not the whole story.
-You need to check that both axles are within the truck’s axle limits too and that your tyres are rated to carry the load.
+Confident that you’re well below the manufacturers GVW and that both axles are within the truck’s axle limits all that remains is to make sure your tyres are rated to carry the load.

 The maximum permissible axle weights will be shown on the vehicle data plate and you’ll find the rating of your tyres on the sidewall after the tyre size.
 The table below shows how the ratings work, for example 265 55 R16 108 T has a load capacity of 1000kg when inflated to the correct pressure.
 You’ll find that pressure prominently marked on the sidewall and remember it is always the pressure marked on the tyre, not the pressure on the information plate on the car that is correct.
 If they are different always trust the information on the tyre.